I like to share my knowledge on bonsai and am a keen writer on bonsai art!

 I would recommend getting a starter tree no bigger than 30 centimeters for your first one.
 Smaller trees requires very fine work and trained hands to work on, and large trees are very bulky and hard to work on.

-Note: Growing your bonsai from seed is a timely process, and I would not recommend getting into the art this way.
+Note: Growing your bonsai from seed is a time-consuming process, and I would not recommend getting into the art this way.
 Although you can control every stage of growth of your tree, it will take a minimum of five years to reach a stage whereby it can be trained.
 I would grow a bonsai from seed as a side work.

 4. Visualize the Finished Product While Selecting a Bonsai Tree